 Uh, since when does “God” show us what this so-called “true love” is like?
 Has He not disallowed us from getting into such relationships?
 Any average Muslim knows that.

 Or is this an incorrect belief on my part?

 Plus, as I keep telling single ladies who ask me for advice, if he really “loves” you – really – as he claims to, he will try to marry you as soon as possible.
 Even if he is not working, even if he has older unmarried sibling(s), and even if he is from a different community.
 He will not wait around until the final bell to get up as a last resort and do something to marry you.

-Plus, if a child is already getting his candy from the candy machine for free, why will he endeavor to pay for it?
-Eh?
-Get what I mean?
+Plus, if a child is already getting enough candy from the candy machine for free, why will he endeavor to pay for it?

 Even if all of mankind, collectively, stopped praying salah and deliberately disobeyed all of Allah’s commands, we could still not dare to “blame” God by attributing lies such as, “Why did He do this to me?”, to Him.